zilizii/RTC_MS/README.md

 # RV-8263-C7 RTC Helper Class Development Project

-This example demonstrates usage of C++ in ESP-IDF.
+This example demonstrates usage of automotive grade external I2C RTC in ESP-IDF environment.

 ## How to use example